colethecoder/comonads/README.md

 So in this instance we are trying to get a `bool` but the type we receive back also has the context of whether the config item actually existed or not.
 It can be `None`, `Some(true)` or `Some(false)`.

-In Language-Ext Option has a Map function, this allows you to provide a function that acts on the wrapped value and transforms it in some way.
+Option has a Map function, this allows you to provide a function that acts on the wrapped value and transforms it in some way.

 ```cs
 public Option<B> Map<B>(Func<A, B> f)